 Have a drink in a former public toilet

 This might not sound terribly appetising, but Steinplatz bar is an amazing find while you’re here in Bratislava.
 You’ll need a keen eye to spot this bar.
 It’s mostly located underground on SNP Namestie with outdoor seating on the ground level.
 It’s opposite a supermarket and across the street from some of the city’s most popular local eateries and bars.

 Steinplatz is cheap and the beer selection is worthy of a visit to this spot.
 You’ll find a mix of locals and visitors and a chilled out atmosphere.

 Go dancing in a communist-era shopping centre

-There are various spaces inside the venue including an outside bar with views across to Bratislava castle, which looks glorious all lit up at night.
+There are various spaces inside the venue.
+This includes an outside bar with views across to Bratislava castle, which looks glorious all lit up at night.

-You’ll also find all kinds of events here – clothes swaps, vinyl record markets and retro fairs.
+You’ll also find all kinds of events here.
+There are clothes swaps, vinyl record markets and retro fairs.
 It’s an all-round sub-culture hot spot!

 Explore Bratislava’s hidden cocktail bar scene in the old town and find yourself transported back in time.

 There are actually a few hidden bars.
 In true prohibition style, you’ll find them underground, through the doors of a wardrobe and behind curtains but there’s no password required.

 These might not be the cheapest options while you’re in the city but if you’re a cocktail aficionado it’s something you’ll enjoy.